mroi/GPGMail/README.md

 anything else.
 No auto-updating, no key managment UI.
 Just the things needed to get nice GPG integration in Apple Mail.

-I modified the components to get a self-contained plugin that fits my setup.
-Due to macOS sandboxing restrictions, two copies are installed to get both the Mail plugin and the XPC service working.
-The plugin must be manually enabled in Apple Mail’s preferences.
+I modified the components to get a Mail plugin and an accompanying framework, which install in user-writable folders within the home directory.
+No access to system-wide directories is required.
+The plugin must then be manually enabled in Apple Mail’s preferences.

 If you don’t want the hassle of building GPGMail yourself, then this project is not for you.
 I strongly urge you to consider using [the original GPGTools](https://gpgtools.org) instead